 - Attend the relevant working group meeting every month.
 Make a short report on legislative action in the area the Participant is tracking at each meeting.

 - Participate in a half hour meeting at least monthly with the mentor.
-Raise questions with the mentor and legislative advocate as needed to support their work.
+Raise questions with the mentor and legislative advocate as needed.

 - Create one public outreach effort during the program.
-This might be a letter to the editor, op-ed piece, or social media post on social media on their issue.
+This might be a letter to the editor, op-ed piece, or social media post on their issue.

 - Make a short verbal report on the experience to a wrap-up session that is open to all Quaker Voice activists.